CompTIA Security+ Exam Notes

 BPDU Filter:

-Drops all BPDUs on a port, useful for links between separate switching domains.
+It drops all BPDUs on a port and is valid for links between separate switching domains.

 Root Guard: